-- Click on the ‘Choose File‘ button and select the XML export file that we downloaded earlier.
+- Click on the ‘Choose File‘ button and select the XML export file that we downloaded in step 1 earlier.

 - Click the ‘Upload File and Import‘ button to proceed.
 You will need to assign an author to the pages.
 Allow images to be imported to the media gallery.

 Step 7) You have Reinstalled WordPress

 You have now completed a re-installation of WordPress.

 - If you have a number of users of your site you may need to consider exporting users

 Reinstalling WordPress from the Dashboard (Updating Software)